-A: Yes.
+Yes.
 Each sport partner submits a sport evaluation for each term of the school year according to specific criteria determined by the provincial sport federation (Sport-études) or sport partner (Sport concentration).
 You should contact your sport partner to get an idea of what the evaluation criteria entails.

 Sport-études / sport concentration students also receive credits for their sport component.
-These credits are granted on the June report card with a note indicating a "PASS" (SUC) or "FAIL" (ECH).
+These credits are granted on the June report card.